Grimoire : Heralds of the Winged Exemplar - Multi-classing Information > MGW: Video Game Guides, Cheats, Tips and Tricks

 All classes in Grimoire learn spells.
 There are 5 basic spell schools associated with a specific specialist who starts learning that school at level 1, as well as Arcanum/Eldritch spells.
 Each class begins learning from a specific list at a specific level.

 Spell interactions with multiclassing: Spells available to learn on level-up are based ONLY on your current class.
 The list of spells available does not transfer between classes.
-E.g., if you are a level 10 cleric and multiclass into templar, you do not get spell picks for your first two templar levels, and when you start learning spells from the Cleric list at templar level 3, you only get the spells available that a level 3 templar (level 1 Cleric) would get.
+E.g., if you are a level 10 cleric and multiclass into templar, you do not get spell picks for your first two templar levels.
+When you start learning spells from the Cleric list at templar level 3, you only get the spells available that a level 3 templar (level 1 Cleric) would get.

 Base caster classes:

-WIZARD, CLERIC, NECROMANCER, SAGE, THAUMATURGE: Each learns his own school, starting at level 1.
+WIZARD, CLERIC, NECROMANCER, SAGE, THAUMATURGE: Each learns his school, starting at level 1.